doctrine/orm/docs/en/reference/association-mapping.rst

         {
             // ...
             /**
-             * Many Features have One Product.
+             * Many features have one product.
+This is the owning side.
              * @ManyToOne(targetEntity="Product", inversedBy="features")
              * @JoinColumn(name="product_id", referencedColumnName="id")
              */